MikeHopley/ftl-ships-strategy/index.md

 Double Lanius make a good boarding crew, so buying a teleporter is a solid fallback plan if weapons are thin (it also slots next to the clone bay).

 Emergency Respirators have little use, but do help you vent more aggressively.
 Venting below 50% oxygen is easy on this ship, and increases the chance enemies will target O2 instead of something that matters.
-With two Lanius and a clone bay, you're pretty safe doing this.
+With two Lanius and a clone bay, you’re pretty safe doing this.

 [Defence drones cover this ship well](https://i.imgur.com/KaCw0ky.jpg), as all rooms are well outside the blind spot.

-Hacking's cooldown is reset when you jump.
+Hacking’s cooldown is reset when you jump.

 ### Balance Mod